Harald-U/istio-on-minikube-handson/docs/exercise1.md

 which will assign 6 GB of RAM.

-**NOTE 2:** According to the [Istio documentation](https://istio.io/latest/docs/setup/platform-setup/minikube/) a Minikube instance with at least 4 virtual CPUs and 16 GB of RAM is required.
+**NOTE** According to the [Istio documentation](https://istio.io/latest/docs/setup/platform-setup/minikube/) a Minikube instance with at least 4 virtual CPUs and 16 GB of RAM is required.
 I have tested this workshop with the smaller configuration and it works but of course will not win a price for high performance.

 ## 2 Install Istio

 This workshop is based on Istio version 1.16.1 (which was released in December 2022).

 Official instructions can be found [here](https://istio.io/latest/docs/setup/getting-started/).

-1. Create a new directory in your home directory, e.g. 'vs' and change into it

-    **Note: On bwLehrpool** change into the PERSISTENCE directory before continuing with the next step.

-2. Download Istio 1.16.1:
+1. Download Istio 1.16.1:

+    **Note: On bwLehrpool** you can skip this step, Istio 1.16.1 is already downloaded in the `student` home directory!

     ```
 	curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.16.1 TARGET_ARCH=x86_64 sh -
     ```

-3. Change into the Istio directory
+2. Change into the Istio directory

     ```
 	cd istio-1.16.1
     ```

+    (On **bwLehrpool** this is /home/student/istio-1.16.1)

-4. Install Istio:
+3. Install Istio:

     ```
 	bin/istioctl install --set profile=demo -y